The New National Curriculum 2014 applies to pupils of compulsory school age in maintained schools. At St Theresa’s we cover the following stages:

 For each subject and for each key stage, programmes of study set out what pupils should be taught, and attainment targets set out the expected standards of pupils’ performance.

-At St Theresa’s, as a general rule, literacy and numeracy lessons are taught in the morning and take place on a daily basis.
+At St. Theresa’s, as a general rule, literacy and numeracy lessons are taught in the morning and take place on a daily basis.
 Furthermore children read or take part in lessons in which reading skills are taught every day.
 Examples of this include guided reading, group reading, reading 1:1 with an adult, peer reading, and most importantly phonics.
 The afternoon sessions are allocated to the variety of other subjects set out in the national curriculum.
-Have a look at of some of the learning in each subject on our subject pages.

 What is the Cornerstones Curriculum?